Deadwood: The Movie

 Deadwood: The Movie is a 2019 American Western television film directed by Daniel Minahan and written by David Milch for HBO.
 It is a continuation of the television series of the same name, which was created by Milch and ran for three seasons from 2004 to 2006.
-The film reunites the majority of the large ensemble cast, including Timothy Olyphant, Ian McShane, Molly Parker, Paula Malcomson, John Hawkes, and Gerald McRaney, and premiered on May 31, 2019.
+The film reunites the majority of the show's large ensemble cast, including Timothy Olyphant, Ian McShane, Molly Parker, Paula Malcomson, John Hawkes, and Gerald McRaney, and premiered on May 31, 2019.

 Plot

 In 1889, as South Dakota is celebrating its statehood, past and present residents of Deadwood are taking part in the celebrations.
 The widow Alma Garret Ellsworth has returned to the town with her ward Sofia, while Calamity Jane has returned to make amends with her old flame Joanie Stubbs, who has taken over the Bella Union gambling hall and bordello following Cy Tolliver's death.
 Also attending is George Hearst, now a United States senator, who has returned to Deadwood to purchase land from Charlie Utter.
 Utter's land is interfering with the installation of telephone lines in which Hearst has invested.

-Trixie, pregnant with Sol Star's child, insults Hearst from her balcony, causing Hearst to realize he was deceived by Al Swearengen when he demanded that Trixie be killed years earlier.
+Trixie, pregnant with Sol Star's child, insults Hearst from her balcony, causing Hearst to realize he was deceived by Al Swearengen when he demanded that Trixie be killed years earlier, Swearengen having cut the throat of an innocent Trixie look-alike to accomplish that deception.
 Hearst visits Swearengen, who is ailing due to liver failure, and demands his assistance in acquiring Utter's land in exchange for not taking revenge against Trixie.

 Utter consults with U.S. Marshal Seth Bullock about his dealings with Hearst.
 Bullock reminds Utter of what Hearst is capable when he is refused.
 Hearst meets Utter on his land and tries to make a deal but Utter declines to sell.
 Later that night Bullock and his deputy Harry Manning search for Utter and find him murdered on his land.
 Bullock finds Samuel Fields nearby, who reveals that he saw what happened but refuses to testify out of fear.
 Bullock places Fields under guard at the marshal's office and challenges Hearst, accusing him of the murder of his friend.

 E.B.
 Farnum spies on Hearst and witnesses him meeting with Smith and Seacrest, the gunmen he hired to kill Utter.
 Hearst informs them of Fields' situation and orders them to kill him.
 Farnum informs Bullock of this at an auction for Utter's property, during which Alma outbids Hearst.